 Most hospitals, especially in government institutions, lack provisions of a safe working environment and proper protective equipment.
 Moreover, it is not only the health-care workers who suffer from such conditions but most especially the patients.
 Because of overcrowding in hospital wards, patients are forced to share beds and even share one oxygen tank.
 Poor ventilation, poor lighting, unhygienic lavatories, and poor healthcare services, in general, are what most public institutions offer.

 Despite many unemployed nurses in the Philippines, staff nurses in the hospitals are forced to be on duty longer than the legally-mandated eight hours.
 Some nurses have to work 12-16 hours.
 The main reason you ask?
 Hospitals lack nurses, an irony in the Philippines.
 Nurse supervisors ask their subordinates to work overtime but some are not compensated with overtime pay.
 Instead, those extra hours rendered are just paid as basic pay.
 Unfair, right?

-Some hospitals have another way to deal with over time.
-They practice offsetting instead of paying an employee overtime.
+Some hospitals have another way to deal with overtime.
+They practice offsetting instead of paying employees overtime.
 But according to Labor Code Article 87, it is illegal.
 Undertime should not be offset by overtime.
 Undertime work on any particular day shall not be offset by overtime work on any other day.